We rely on a method typically used in training of medical residents: "Learn one, do one, teach one." Each student is expected to

 - You can capture screen shots and insert it into your slide presentation using Command and Print Screen keys.

-- Narrate your slides or use other video making software.
+- We prefer that you narrate the slides.
+Narrate your slides or use other video making software.

 Camtasia► SWF► IMovie►